 Instructions

-- Press dough firmly across the bottom up the sides of a greased 8-inch pan with your fingers.
+- Press dough firmly across the bottom and up the sides of a greased 8-inch pan with your fingers.
 Prick bottom of dough with a fork and place pan into freezer 10 minutes to chill or in fridge until needed.

 - Preheat oven to 350 degrees F. Bake tart shell for 15 minutes or until golden around the edges.